Best movies like The Brush-Off

 There's nothing abstract about a loaded gun!

 A unique, carefully handpicked, selection of the best movies like The Brush-Off Starring David Wenham, Mick Molloy, Deborah Kennedy, Steve Bisley, and more.
-If you liked The Brush-Off then you may also like: Velvet Buzzsaw, Vincent, Woman in Gold, Oscar and Lucinda, Overland Stagecoach and many more popular movies featured on this list.
+If you liked The Brush-Off then you may also like: Velvet Buzzsaw, Vincent, Oscar and Lucinda, Age of Consent, Anna and the King of Siam and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 The political adviser to Australia's Minister of the Arts investigates the suspicious death of a disgruntled artist.